notiz-dev/nestjs-prisma/docs/src/pages/docs/exception-filter.md

 layout: ../../layouts/Doc.astro
 ---

-Use `PrismaClientExceptionFilter` to catch unhandled [PrismaClientKnownRequestError](https://www.prisma.io/docs/reference/api-reference/error-reference#prisma-client-query-engine) and returns different HttpStatus codes instead of `500 Internal server error`.
+Use `PrismaClientExceptionFilter` to catch unhandled [PrismaClientKnownRequestError](https://www.prisma.io/docs/reference/api-reference/error-reference#prisma-client-query-engine) and [NotFoundError](https://www.prisma.io/docs/reference/api-reference/prisma-client-reference#finduniqueorthrow) and returns different HttpStatus codes instead of `500 Internal server error`.
 The exception filter supports REST (Express/Fasitfy) and GraphQL.

 To use the filter you have the following two options.